Valve/valve.github.io/source/_posts/2014-07-04-from-object-to-functional-immutability.markdown

 Mutable implementations are considered 'classic', because they are more widely used, have been around for a longer time and generally are easier to implement.
-Immutable counterparts offer advantages from the concurrency and security perspective.
+Immutable counterparts offer advantages from the concurrency and security perspectives.

 While some people use 'immutable' and 'persistent' terms interchangeably, they are not.
 [Persistent data structure](http://en.wikipedia.org/wiki/Persistent_data_structure)